j3rrywan9/sybase-scripts/README.md

 - Try to delete the VDB "pubs2"

 # Workaround the Restrictive Permission Settings on ASE's Backup Server Errorlog

+This only applies to SAP ASE 15.7 SP100 and above, please refer to http://scn.sap.com/community/ase-custom-applications/blog/2015/02/25/how-to-make-the-permission-settings-on-ases-errorlog-less-restrictive

 1. Create a script named **reset_bs_errorlog_perms.sh**